Iterable/iterable-expo-plugin/README.md

 ### Adding push capabilities to android

+#### Google Services File

-Add the path to your google-services.json file to the app file under `expo.android.googleServicesFile`.
+Add the path to your google-services.json file to the app.json file under `expo.android.googleServicesFile`.
 EG: If the google services file was added to the root of the app, the expo file would look like this:
 ```json